internetdrew/internetdrew/README.md

 ## 👋🏾 Hi there, I'm Andrew!

-Building for the love of the world wide web and the end-user.
+Building for the love of the world wide web.
+Advocate and champion of the end-user.

 <!---
 internetdrew/internetdrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.